lonelycode/tyk-io-site-content/dashboard-v0-9/api-management/api-management-overview.md

 The API designer also features a path editor, which will let you manage all of the various feature options such as caching, white-listing, hard-timeouts and circuit breakers.
 In fact, for any given path this is where the most work would be done.

-The advanced options tab gives access to the more unique settings and fine-grained control over the API confinguration such as Cachings, CORS and API segmentation.
+The advanced options tab gives access to the more unique settings and fine-grained control over the API configuration such as Caching, CORS and API segmentation.

+It is also possible to export an API Definition from the dashboard using the "Export" button, this will download the API as a JSON document so that you can use the API Definition in a file-based Tyk node.